Humancannonball/mqtt-app/report.md

 # Laboratory Work: EXPO and MQTT Integration

+## Overview of Completed Tasks
+This report documents the successful completion of both Lab 4 (EXPO and MQTT Integration) and Lab 5 (System Information and Monitoring).
+Both laboratory tasks were implemented and tested successfully, creating a comprehensive IoT communication system with monitoring capabilities.

 ## Aim of the Work
-To integrate the provided EXPO application with an MQTT server and connect a backend subscriber that listens to messages from the EXPO mobile app.
+1. To integrate the provided EXPO application with an MQTT server and connect a backend subscriber that listens to messages from the EXPO mobile app (Lab 4)
+2. To implement system monitoring functionality that tracks system resources and responds to commands through MQTT (Lab 5)

 ## Environment Setup